ai-traders/docker-klondike/test/integration/test-files/Dummy.TestPackage/README.md

 # Dummy.TestPackage

-A C# project used to test docker-klondike.
+A C# project to test Klondike as a NuGet server.

 It is used to create a simple NuGet package to be published onto a local klondike server.